After a concerted campaign, the government have agreed to back new legislation which could protect live music in the UK.

 With the government now behind the proposed changes, there is hope, once again, for small music venues across the country.
 Their survival will be to the absolute benefit of the communities they serve and – let’s not forget – those bands playing for the sheer fun of it across the UK, too.

 James English was the Labour Party Candidate for the Constituency of Beaconsfield at the 2017 General Election, and is current Vice Chair of the Labour Party in Beaconsfield.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.